KEYH

+KEYH (850 AM, "La Mejor 104.5") is a commercial radio station licensed to Houston, Texas, United States, that currently operates during the daytime hours only.
+Owned by Hector Guevara Ministry Corp., KEYH airs a regional Mexican format affiliated with MVS Radio of Mexico.
+The station's current transmitter is sited in Houston's Northline district; in addition to their standard analog transmission, the station is relayed full-time over low-power Houston FM translator K283CH (104.5 FM).

-After the loss of its main transmitter site, due to the sale of the land the array sat upon, KEYH went silent from December 31, 2020, until December 27, 2021.
+After the loss of its main transmitter site, due to the sale of the land the array sat upon, KEYH went silent from January 1 until December 27, 2021.
 KEYH's previous format, prior to going silent, was Regional Mexican, with sports programming interspersed.
-KEYH was previously owned by Estrella Media and upon getting back on in late 2021 temporarily rebroadcast Estrella Media's sister station "La Raza" 98.5 KTJM.
-However, in early 2022, KEYH began broadcasting classic hits with the branding name "Joe 850".
+KEYH was previously owned by Estrella Media and upon getting back on on December 27, 2021 temporarily rebroadcast Estrella Media's sister station "La Raza" 98.5 KTJM.
+However, on January 10, 2022, KEYH began broadcasting classic hits with the branding name "Joe 850".
 The launch of "Joe 850" made a classic hits comeback to the Houston market.

-Under normal operations, KEYH is licensed to broadcast with 10,000 watts; because AM 850 is a clear-channel frequency reserved for 50,000 watts Class A KOA in Denver, KEYH was required to reduce power at night to 185 watts.
 The former transmitter location was near Denver Miller Road in Sugar Land, Texas.